 While I’ve written a detailed review of the British Airways Visa, in this post I wanted to focus on some of the main reasons you should consider getting this card.

 Why you should get the British Airways Visa Card

-The British Airways Visa has a reasonable $95 annual fee, a massive welcome bonus, and best of all, it has benefits that make the card worth holding onto long term, at least for those who fly British Airways every so often.
+The British Airways Visa has a reasonable $95 annual fee, an excellent welcome bonus, and best of all, it has benefits that make the card worth holding onto long term, at least for those who fly British Airways every so often.
 Let me share eight reasons you should consider picking up the BA credit card, in no particular order.

-The British Airways Visa is currently offering up to 100,000 bonus Avios — Earn 75,000 Avios after you spend $5,000 on purchases within the first 3 months of account opening and an additional 25,000 Avios after spending $20,000 within the first 12 months of account opening.
+The British Airways Visa is currently a welcome bonus of 75,000 Avios after you spend $5,000 on purchases within the first 3 months of account opening.

 Save 10% on British Airways flights